nickeubank/ds4humans/docs/_sources/30_questions/07_eda.md

 # EDA: The Most Pernicious Term in Data Science

-After finishing the last section on Exploratory Questions, some readers may be rolling their eyes thinking "yeah, yeah, EDA [Exploratory Data Analysis].
+After finishing the last section on Descriptive Questions, some readers may be rolling their eyes thinking "yeah, yeah, EDA [Exploratory Data Analysis].
 I learned about EDA in my first stats class.
 When do we get to the good stuff?"

-If that's you, or if you just don't feel clear on the distinction between answering Exploratory Questions and "Exploratory Data Analysis," commonly referred to by the acronym "EDA," this section is for you.
+If that's you, or if you just don't feel clear on the distinction between answering Descriptive Questions and "Exploratory Data Analysis," commonly referred to by the acronym "EDA," this section is for you.

 In my view, and that of many of my colleagues, the practice commonly referred to as "EDA" and students understanding of its role in problem-solving is one of the greatest failures in data science education.